Find your care

 - Psychiatry Support–oncology-specific consultation/care from UCLA psychiatrists

-- Integrative Wellness Assessment–offered on a fee-for-service basis to patients and those at risk of cancer, this integrative oncology specialist consultation provides evidence-based recommendations for nutrition and supplements
+- Nutrition Counseling–offered to patients and those at risk of cancer, this oncology specific consultation from our registered dietician provides evidence-based recommendations for nutrition through cancer treatment and beyond

-- Simms/Mann Center Website–archived lectures, educational blogs, articles, and cancer-specific resources for the community
+- Simms/Mann Center Website – educational blogs, articles, and cancer-specific resources for the community

 Most services are provided at no cost to patients.
-The center has served the Greater Los Angeles community since 1994 and is funded through philanthropic support from the Simms/Mann Family Foundation and UCLA, along with grants and donations of any amount.
+The center has served the Greater Los Angeles community since 1994 and is funded through philanthropic support from the Simms/Mann Family Foundation and UCLA Health, along with grants and donations of any amount. https://SimmsMannCenter.ucla.edu

 Provider: Aashini Master, DO